Unleash/unleash-edge/README.md

 # Unleash Edge

-Unleash Edge is the successor to Unleash-Proxy.
+Unleash Edge is the successor to the Unleash Proxy.

 ## Development